eastcitysoftware/ditto/README.md

 </html>
 ```

-Partials also have access to the [same variables as pages](#pages), but they can also accept input parameters and assign local variables if needed.
+Partials also have access to the [same variables as pages](#pages), and they can also accept input parameters and assign local variables if needed.

 Passing arguments is done positionally after the partial name: